hedi-far/next-js-e-commerce-store/README.md

 ## description

-This e-commerce-store is called "The Random Shoe Outlet" was created with Next.js.
+This e-commerce-store is called "The Random Shoe Outlet" and was created with Next.js.
 It has:

 - a start page,
 - a page with all avalaible items,
-- a page for each single item with a description and price changed and/or the item can be deleted,
+- a page for each single item with a description and price
+- a shopping bag page where the amount of each item can be changed and/ or the item can be deleted,
-- a checkout page with a validated form, a thank-you page,
+- a checkout page with a validated form,
+- a thank-you page,
 - a shopping bag icon displaying the number of items in it.

 ![start page](/screenshot_home.jpg)